ezavala/Git_versioned_dir/README.md

 letting us move back and forth through time.

-For example, in this first version of the file we will say that the cat goes woof.
+For example, in this first version of the file we will say that the cat goes meow.